Bayan of the Baarin: Later military career

 A remnant of Nai-yan's people then fled to Manchuria and attacked eastern Liaoning Province.
 The Liaodong Xuanweishi (遼東宣慰使) of the Yuan, Ta-chu (塔出), asked for aid, and Kublai sent his son over.
 Ta-chu defeated the Nai-yan remnants under Khadan (Descendant of Genghis Khan's another brother) and chased them westward to the Altai.
 Ta-chu won the title of wan hu.
 Nai-yan remnants, however, still remained for some time.

 Bayan received orders to counter Kaidu, who harassed Helin in the west; and Prince Temür (grandson of Kublai) had the duty of guarding the Liao River area in the east.
 When a Mongol official defected to Kaidu and attacked Kublai's grandson Kamala (or Gemala) near Hang'aishan Mountain, Kublai would lead a column to the north.
 Kaidu retreated thereafter.
 Bayan would continue warfare with Kaidu for some time before he left the post at Helin.
 Unfortunately, some ministers accused him of Kaidu's desertion.
 He was sent to China far away from Mongolia for a while.
 Temür was appointed a governor in Karakorum and Bayan became a minister.

 Later life

 Bayan met and swore loyalty to Kublai Khan before the latter's death in 1294.
 When the Yuan court went through a power vacuum for a few months, minister Bayan sided with Kublai's daughter-in-law Kökejin to establish Kublai's grandson Temür as Kublai's successor, the Emperor Chengzong.
 Bayan died on 11 January 1295.

 Popular culture

-Bayan was a major character in the novel, and later movie, The Black Rose, written by Thomas B. Costain.
-In the film he was played with a mixture of culture and menace by Orson Welles.
+Bayan was a major character in the novel The Black Rose written by Thomas B. Costain.
+In the film adaptation he was played with a mixture of culture and menace by Orson Welles.

 "Hundred Eyes" is portrayed by Tom Wu in the Netflix series Marco Polo.
 However, he is depicted as a blind Taoist monk from Wudang Mountains whose name is Li Jinbao.